cdown/chrisdown.name/posts/2013-07-04-cloudflare-gzip-encoding-etags.md

 equivalence is guaranteed, which it obviously isn't in this case, but stripping weak etags seems a bit over the top when you're only using CloudFlare to provide CDN features.
-Even if CloudFlare does change page details (which, from a quick look using `diff`, it generally doesn't in our case) or change the bit-for-bit equivalence of the gzipped bytes, it would still be semantically equivalent enough to use weak etags in our case.
+Even if CloudFlare does change page details (which, from a quick look using diff, it generally doesn't in our case) or change the bit-for-bit equivalence of the gzipped bytes, it would still be semantically equivalent enough to use weak etags in our case.